Donor Profile

 Since 2014, part of the BMZ’s budget has been channeled through ‘special initiatives’, programs spearheaded by the development minister.
 There are four special initiatives for 2024:

-Germany is facing a budget crisis for 2024 and beyond.
+Germany has faced a budget crisis in recent years.
 The 2024 federal budget faced delays due to a Constitutional Court ruling in November 2023, reinstating the debt brake, and prohibiting the repurposing of unused debt.
 This left the government with a significant budget shortfall, with EUR17 billion ( US$18 billion) for 2024 alone.
 The subsequent budget negotiations resulted in a 3.4% increase in the overall budget, but ministries like the BMZ and the AA saw severe cuts, impacting Germany's ODA.
 The BMZ's budget was reduced by 7.7%, affecting various funding areas.
 Similarly, the AA experienced a 20% decline in its budget for peace and stability, including funding for humanitarian assistance.
 These cuts are expected to hinder Germany's ability to reach its 0.7% ODA/GNI target for 2024.

 READ MORE